 Terces Engelhart is co-owner of Café Gratitude.
 She has coauthored 3 books with Matthew Engelhart, and when they are not on the road speaking or teaching, she and Matthew live on “Be Love” Organic Farm where they grow food for their 7 restaurants.

 Terry Hunt is a licensed psychologist, bioenergetic therapist, and long-time Esalen instructor.
-Specializing in body-centered psychotherapy, he works with individual, couples, and people struggling with trauma and addictive behaviors.
+Specializing in body-centered psychotherapy, he works with individuals, couples, and people struggling with trauma and addictive behaviors.
 He also consults nationally with families in intergenerational transitions.